Last Updated on November 20, 2021

 My girlfriend, Keri, and I are both introverts and must have plentiful alone time to recharge.
 Finding this time gets tricky when we’re living in 24 square feet for 24 hours a day together.
 Trust me.

-To cope with our cramped lifestyle, we frequently explore destinations separately, communicate with each other about alone time, and do our best to live life outside the van as much as possible.
+To cope with our cramped lifestyle, we frequently explore destinations apart, communicate with each other about alone time, and do our best to live life outside the van as much as possible.

-Van Life is Not Always Glamorous (No Matter What You See on Instagram)
+Van Life is Not Always Glamorous (No Matter What You See on Social Media)

 The dreamy depictions of spotless vans, couples living in perfect harmony, and picturesque landscapes waiting outside every window aren’t a realistic vision of everyday van life.
 Far from it, actually.